Why You Need Funeral Cover Quotes

 With this package, you can get two different options – the single option and the family option.
 With the sole option you can get R50 000 benefits, and if you are taking the family option, you can get R50 000 for the primary member and the spouse.
 You will also be able to add up to five children to the family option.

-To get one FREE funeral cover quote simply complete and send the form on this page
+To get a funeral cover quote simply complete and send the form on this page

 Excellence Family Funeral Plan